wbcode/ham/README.md

 * Replace Configparser to something that don't kill comments in config file.
 * Documentation
 * Name the python gateway to something 1337 c001...

+### Folders
+* arduino - lab code that work with MySensor network
+* gateway - middleware that integrates MySensor network with third part like Openhab
+* www - lab code that can make calls to and from the gateway